Spectral Moment Formulae for $GL(3)\times GL(2)$ $L$-functions III: The Twisted Case: Proof of Theorem

 \subsection{The Off-diagonal Main Term}

 If $\Phi$ is a Maass cusp form of $SL_{3}(\Z)$, the twisted recipe of \cite{CFKRS05} for the spectral moment of (\ref{dirimom}) is implied by the functional equation

-where $\phi$ is any even Maass form of $SL_{2}(\Z)$.
+with $\phi$ being an even Maass form of $SL_{2}(\Z)$, see Theorem 12.2.5 of \cite{Go15}.
 Indeed, the spectral side of (\ref{dirimom}) is invariant under the replacements $s \to 1-s$ and $\Phi \rightarrow \widetilde{\Phi}$.
-This observation together with the diagonal evaluation (\ref{twisdiaMT}) predict the existence of an off-diagonal main term:
+This observation together with the diagonal evaluation (\ref{twisdiaMT}) predicts the existence of an off-diagonal main term:

 In other words, we must show that \begin{prop} For $1/4 +\epsilon/2< \sigma < 3/4$, the expression

 is equal to (\ref{dualtwis}). \end{prop}

 The archimedean functional relation for\, $ \sum_{\pm} \ (\mathcal{F}_{\Phi}^{(\pm)} H)\left(2s-1, s\right)$\, has been established in \cite{Kw23} before, see Proposition \ref{secMTcom}.
 Hence, the conclusion for Proposition \ref{twismatchporp} would follow from the functional equation of $GL(3)$ (Proposition \ref{globgl3func}), as well as: